 Q: Where do I see my student(s) Kansas Assessment Program results?

 A: KAP scores will be available for families to review on the Kite Parent Portal.
 When results are available, we will send instructions for accessing the Parent Portal.
-Due to changes in this year’s test, KAP scores will be available after standard setting and State Board of Education approval, which is anticipated to occur in Fall 2025.
+We anticipate that scores will be available before the end of the school year.